metasfresh/metasfresh-documentation/_webui_collection/EN/Change_password.md

  >**Note 2:** Please bear in mind that the password is ***case-sensitive***!

 1. Repeat your **New Password (retype)**.
-1. Click "Start" to apply the changes and close the window.
+1. Click "Start" to apply the changes and close the overlay window.

 ## Example
 ![](assets/Change_password.gif)